Iodine–starch test: Starch as an indicator

 Starch is often used in chemistry as an indicator for redox titrations where triiodide is present.
 Starch forms a very dark blue-black complex with triiodide.
 However, the complex is not formed if only iodine or only iodide (I^{−}) is present.
 The colour of the starch complex is so deep, that it can be detected visually when the concentration of the iodine is as low as 20 μM at 20 °C. During iodine titrations, concentrated iodine solutions must be reacted with some titrant, often thiosulfate, in order to remove most of the iodine before the starch is added.
 This is due to the insolubility of the starch–triiodide complex which may prevent some of the iodine reacting with the titrant.
 Close to the endpoint, the starch is added, and the titration process is resumed taking into account the amount of thiosulfate added before adding the starch.

 The color change can be used to detect moisture or perspiration, as in the Minor test or starch–iodine test.

 A starch agar plate filled up with iodine.
 A holo is present around B. subtilis.

 Starch is also useful in detecting the enzyme amylase, which breaks down starch into sugars.
 Many bacteria like Bacillus subtilis can produce such an enzyme to help scientists identify unknown bacterial samples – the starch–iodine test is one of many tests needed to identify the exact bacterium.
 The positive test for bacteria that has starch hydrolysis capabilities (able to produce amylase) is the presence of a yellow zone around a colony when iodine is added to detect starch.

 Medical use

 Although the starch-iodine test is predominantly employed in the lab, recent assessments have shown potential for clinical use, such as confirming the diagnosis of Horner's syndrome.
 Hospitals with limited technical accessibility can exploit this diagnostic tool since it requires resources that may be easily attainable.
-In order to perform the experiment, a patient's skin is first dried with 70% alcohol; with the iodine solution added, subsequently.
+In order to perform the experiment, a patient's skin is first dried with 70% alcohol after which the iodine solution is added.
 After the skin dries completely once more, it will be dusted with a starch material.
 Inducing sweating conditions will cause the skin to turn dark blue.
 Physicians can then make a diagnosis if the test shows sweating of different intensities on the left and right side of the body.